pkoryzna/monitoring_with_kafka_task/README.md

 When consumer app starts, it will perform a DB migration (using [Flyway](https://flywaydb.org/documentation/)) to ensure that schema is up to date.
 You'll find the migrations in [consumer/src/main/resources/db/migration](consumer/src/main/resources/db/migration).

-**Ensure user you connect with to Postgres has CREATE permissions!** Otherwise migrations will fail (and the app will crash on startup.)
+**Ensure the user you connect with to Postgres has CREATE permissions!** Otherwise, migrations will fail (and the app will crash on startup.)

-Consumer app **will skip** records that fail to deserialize, it will log such occurence on WARN level and move onto the next one.
+Consumer app **will skip** any records that fail to deserialize, it will log them on WARN level and move onto the next one.
 This is a deliberate decision, made to avoid crashing the app with an invalid value.

 ### Database schema